 At higher flows (1500 cfs and higher) the river is particularly continuous and challenging for 2 miles between Slide Creek and Granite Creek.
 You’ll want to have solid Class IV+/V skills at these higher levels.

 Please take the time to learn a little about the Kalmiopsis Wilderness.
 Here are a few links to get you started.

 - Trip Report from our June 2011 Chetco trip

 - Learn more about the Kalmiopsis Wilderness

-- Learn about efforts to protect the Chetco River
+- Rare plants of the Chetco River

-If you're willing to put in the hard work to run the Chetco you'll be rewarded with a truly beautiful and remote river.
-Please don't hesitate to add any comments below with more information or questions.
+If you’re willing to put in the hard work to run the Chetco River you’ll be rewarded with a truly beautiful and remote river.
+Please don’t hesitate to add any comments below with more information or questions.